-Any audio source can reach your DAW by dragging its colored number block(s) onto any of the 32 'TB PLAY' (on ThunderboltTM connection) or (on USB connection) 24 blocks labeled

-'USB PLAY'.
-The 'PLAY' blocks appear in your DAW as 'Inputs 1 - 32' (ThunderboltTM) or 'Inputs 1 - 24' (USB).
+Any audio source listed in the Control Panel 'Routing' tab can reach your DAW by dragging its colored number block(s) onto any of the 32 (on ThunderboltTM connection) 'TB REC' or (on USB connection) 24 blocks labeled 'USB REC'.
+The 'REC' blocks should appear in your DAW as Inputs 1 - 32 (ThunderboltTM) or Inputs 1 - 24 (USB).

-This way, you can record 'dry' and FX-processed audio on different tracks simultaneously, output up to four separate mixes in multi-track or 2-channel stereo formats, and monitor everything from the Control Panel application.
+This way, you can record 'dry' and FX-processed audio on different tracks simultaneously, output up to four separate mixes in multi-track or 2-channel stereo formats, and monitor everything from the Control Panel application with the lowest possible latency.